Skip to content

 Sources profile:This story draws on neutral-leaning sources

-The UK government confirmed the Sovereign AI Unit will formally launch on 16 April 2026, backed by up to £500m in government funding and chaired by James Wise of Balderton Capital 1.
-The unit will invest £1m to £20m+ per company in direct equity on commercial terms, not grants.
-Beyond capital, it will bundle GPU compute access (5,000 to 500,000 hours per company), exclusive government datasets, and advanced market commitments that guarantee procurement.
+The UK government launched the Sovereign AI Unit on 16 April 2026 with up to £500m to invest in UK-owned AI infrastructure companies.
+The unit is chaired by James Wise of Balderton Capital and offers £1m to £20m+ per company in equity, bundled with GPU compute access (5,000 to 500,000 hours) and government procurement guarantees.

 The first reduction in VCT income tax relief since the scheme's creation in 1995 took effect on 6 April.
 The government says investors will migrate to EIS; the assumption is untested.